LetaaEnoch/My-App/README.md

 # My-App

-My App is an experimental flutter app that has no central purpose, but does a couple of different things to showcase different Flutter aspects.
+My App is an experimental flutter app that has no central function, but does a couple of different things to showcase different aspects of Flutter.
 It's a practice project.